CodezPoet/code_examples/README.md

 If there is a certain type of coding example you would like to see please contact me to discuss the possibilities.
 May well be that I know how, or that I can learn it.
 I like to learn things such as code and frameworks, and to keep developing myself.

+## Bugs/ Errors/Feedback

+While I do my best to present code examples, if there is a bug or error it is appreciated if you let me know.
+Constructive criticism and feedback is welcome.